Also known as AptNet, Ethernet

 - Ensure your router is NOT configured to use “bridge mode,” and the WAN port on your router is connected to the network jack in your apartment.

 Tenants of Columbia apartment buildings that do not yet have Columbia network service can order Internet service from an outside Internet service provider (e.g. TimeWarner, Verizon, etc.).
+Please note that CUIT is in the process of extending Columbia network service to the buildings that do not yet have such service currently.
+Updates regarding specific buildings will be posted as the anticipated service start dates are available.

 Yes.
 To connect more than one device to your IP, you will need to install a personal router.
 For best practices on installing a router on your own, please see the question “Can I set up a wireless connection in my apartment instead?”